JessicaCai-jca421/sfubuy/README.md

 Navicat (not required, but can easily manage the database)

 ### Main purpose
+Learn how to use java to build websites and establish links with built databases.

 Setup & Run:
 1. Download the all required software and install them.